LovePDFs Blog

 Our improved PDF-to-Word tool now uses layout analysis to group text by position and detect headings.
 Here's how to get the best results.

 Converting a PDF back into an editable Microsoft Word document has always been tricky.
-PDFs are essentially digital paper—they don't understand "paragraphs" or "margins" the way a Word processor does.
+PDFs are essentially digital paper — they don't understand "paragraphs" or "margins" the way a word processor does.
 They just know exactly where to paint text on a screen.
+That's why many free converters produce garbled output with broken paragraphs and scrambled text order.

 The Old Way vs. The New Way